Falcon Crest: Pilot episode

 A pilot episode for the series entitled The Vintage Years was filmed in the spring of 1981, but never aired.
 The character of Richard Channing was present in the original pilot, played by Michael Swan; this alternate Richard was Angela's biological son fighting for his domineering mother's favor.
 Abby Dalton's character, Julia, was called Dorcas, Jane Wyman wore a grey wig as Angela, and Chase and Maggie were played by Clu Gulager and Samantha Eggar, respectively.
 Emma was not seen, but a subplot concerning a mysterious woman crying for her mother while locked away in one of the upstairs rooms was seen.
-Lamas, Moses, and Rose appeared in the same roles, and Chao-Li Chi's character was named Lee Fong.
+Lamas, Moses, and Jamie Rose appeared in the same roles, and Chao-Li Chi's character was named Lee Fong.

 The pilot was written by Hamner and directed by Alexander Singer.
 Though never broadcast or released on DVD, it was made available for download on the AOL video-on-demand service In2TV in 2007.